Insider tips for your first, or next, New Zealand ski trip

 4. Listen to some good local tunes while you are there.
 ‘Fat Freddy’s Drop’, and ‘Salmanilla Dub’ are a couple of good Kiwi bands worth a listen.

-6. Consider buying a car if you are traveling around New Zealand for a month or longer (as an alternative to renting a car).
+6. Consider buying (instead of renting) a car if you are traveling around New Zealand for a month or longer.
 Christchurch has a couple of great resources for this approach: Turner’s Car Auction and the Backpacker’s Car Market.
 Toyota vans are common, as are Subaru wagons.
-Both have high resale value, so you might even be able to make some $ off the car when it’s all said and done.
+Both have high resale value, so you might even be able to make some coin off the car when it’s all said and done.
 Just remember to drive on the left side of the road!
 And honk often.

 7. Freshen up on your glacier travel skills.
 Much of the alpine in New Zealand is glaciated and broken.
-While there, plan to wear a harness, carry a rope, have your rescue systems dialed, and route-find carefully around and over crevasses/bergschrunds.
+While there, plan to wear a harness, carry a rope, have your rescue systems dialed, and route-find carefully around and over crevasses and bergschrunds.